 - Credit to Debt Ratio — How much do you owe versus your available credit?

 - Ensure that your credit history is correct.
-If you find mistakes on your credit report, write to the bureau requesting that the item be removed.
+If you find incorrect items on your credit report, write to the bureau requesting that the item be removed.
 If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

-- Apply for gas station cards or retail credit.
-For those who have no credit or below average credit, chain store credit cards and gas credit cards are ways to start your credit history, increase your credit limits and keep up your payments, which will raise your credit.
-You should always avoid charging a large balance for too long because these types of cards more than likely have a larger interest rate.
+- Apply for gas cards or department store credit.
+For those who have no credit or low credit, store credit cards and gas credit cards are ways to establish your credit history, increase your credit limits and stay on top of your payments, which will raise your FICO score.
+You should always avoid charging a high balance for more than a couple of months because these types of cards usually have a larger interest rate.

 - Keep your cards in rotation.
 Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards to make sure your accounts stay active.
 But, pay them off in no more than two or three payments.